 Gritty, inventive women are familiar territory for long-time producer Stiefel, who first broke into directing with his 2010 Berlin Film Festival short, “Ingelore,” which told the story of a deaf woman who survived the Holocaust.
 She also happened to be Stiefel’s own mother.

 Stiefel also produced, wrote, and shot the film, which you can watch in its entirety below, exclusively available on IndieWire.
-Check it out.
+Updated, March 20, 2018: the short has been removed at the request of the filmmaker.